B-School Search

 These courses are all asynchronous and delivered entirely online; however, students must also attend an introductory, two-day immersion at the beginning of the program.
 Even though none of the classes are offered in a live or synchronous format, the program is nevertheless lockstep and cohort-driven.

 Accreditation also appears to be the same across all schools.
-The Georgia WebMBA program carries Association to Advance Collegiate Schools of Business (AACSB) accreditation at all the six schools.
+The Georgia WebMBA program carries Association to Advance Collegiate Schools of Business (AACSB) accreditation at all the seven schools.

 And finally, all participating schools require applicants to have at least two years of work experience, an undergraduate degree, and GMAT scores.